arainko/ducktape/README.md

 //   age = 20,
 //   socialSecurityNo = "Jerry"
 // )

+final case class FieldSource(lastName: String, socialSecurityNo: String)

+// 4.
+Grab and use all matching fields from a different case class (a compiletime error will be issued if none of the fields match) val withAllMatchingFields = person
+    .into[PersonButMoreFields]
+    .transform(Field.allMatching(FieldSource("SourcedLastName", "SOURCED-SSN")))
+// withAllMatchingFields: PersonButMoreFields = PersonButMoreFields(
+//   firstName = "Jerry",
+//   lastName = "SourcedLastName",
+//   age = 20,
+//   socialSecurityNo = "SOURCED-SSN"
+// )
 ```

 In case we repeatedly apply configurations to the same field, the latest one is chosen: